turingschool/backend-curriculum-site/module3/lessons/presenters_and_decorators.md

 ## Learning Goals

-* Understand the decorator pattern and how it can be used to clean up code
+* Understand the decorator pattern and how it can be used to make code cleaner and more maintainable
 * Understand the theory and purpose of a presenter object

 ## Lecture: Intro to Decorators